chonghin33/semantic-stable-agent-minimal-example-sls/Semantic_Stable_Assistant_v1.1_updated.md

 ## Licensing and Attribution

-This structure is based on Language Construct Modeling (LCM) and Semantic Logic System (SLS), originally developed by Vincent Shing Hin Chong (Vince Vangohn).
+This structure is based on Language Construct Modeling (LCM) and Semantic Logic System (SLS), originally developed by Vincent Shing Hin Chong.
 Free for research and non-commercial use with proper attribution.
 Preserve structural integrity and cite the original semantic originator.